 Get involved: send your pictures, video, news & views by texting TIMES NEWS to 80360, or email us

-The Broadwalk Centre’s Community Fund, supported by The Times Series - who wins £500, you decide?
+The Edgware Broadwalk Centre’s Community Fund, supported by the Times Series - who wins £500?
+You decide

-There are only 12 days left for you to decide who will be awarded The Broadwalk Centre’s first £500 donation as part of their Community Fund.
+There are only four days left for you to decide who will be awarded The Broadwalk Centre’s £500 donation as part of the centre’s Community Fund.

 To remind you, this month’s finalists are:

-The Broadwalk Centre and The Times Series will be giving away £500 through the Community Fund every other month so it’s not too late to send a nomination.
+The Broadwalk Centre and The Times Series will be giving away £500 through the Community Fund every other month until May 2014 so it’s not too late to send in a nomination.
 You can write to The Broadwalk Centre, c/o PMW Communications, Stane Court, Stane Street, Billingshurst, West Sussex, RH14 9HP or email email@example.com

 Comments are closed on this article.